niklaushirt/cp4waiops-training/content/Installing AI Manager/install_aimanager_01.md

 weight: 32
 ---

-# Check  AI Manager is ready
+# Check if the AIManager Installation is ready

 {{< hint type=warning  title="Warning" >}}